ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 \section{Methods}

-We gather data about the acute honey bee toxicity of pesticides, based on their median lethal dose (LD50).
+We gather data about the acute honey bee toxicity of pesticides.
+Following the US EPA guidelines \cite{EPA_guidelines}, as well as EU and UK regulatory standards \cite{PPDB_support_info,EFSA_guidelines}, we focus on the median lethal dose ($LD_{50}$) as a toxicity measure.
+The same guidelines designate honey bees as a major organism for regulatory decisions, due to their ecological and economic importance.

 We enrich it with additional metadata, which allows deeper analyses.
 Dataset is assembled from various sources, with extensive preprocessing, cleaning and deduplication.
-Those steps are described below in this section.
-The resulting files are described in Data Records section, with their characteristics and quality analyzed in Technical Validation section.
+The resulting files are described in the \q{Data Records} section, with their characteristics and quality analyzed in the \q{Technical Validation} section.